ileathan/embed-miner/README.md

 10.)
 Added `preserve` or `p` option to not strip the commands from the URL.

+10.)
+Added `hide` or `h` command to hide the miner, in case you dont want people to know.

 11.)
 Added automatically attempt to load options from localStorage if none are specified.

 12.)
 Added saveing options to localStorage.